VirgilSecurity/virgil-crypto-c/docs/class.md

 private: Component is visible for outside world via private interface.
 internal: Component is visible only within library or a specific source file.

+feature:
+    In-project feature name that is implemented.
+This attribute is used for feature-based compilation.
+The feature attribute is optional.

 module:
     Module name that current module depends on.
 The module attribute is required.